Dark Blue Living Room - Before and After Reveal

 After creating a Concept board and talking it through with the client, here is one of the visuals I created at the detailed design stage.

 Instead of trying to fight the dark, we decided to embrace it with a dark colour, opting for a dark blue and pink colour scheme for a bold look.
-Because the room is used mainly in the evenings, deep blue walls would create a lovely cocooning feel and would make the room feel really cosy.
+Because the room is used mainly in the evenings for watching TV, deep blue walls would create a lovely cocooning feel and would make the room feel really cosy.
 For advice on how to choose paint colours for your home, read my blog post here.

 I chose the little nest of tables from Maisons du Monde which can easily be moved out of the way to a corner of the room when not in use.